magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 They are actually an encoded `Map` with `String` keys (to use `msgpack` lingo) and values as per the pseudo-code.

 All control-channel messages contain a integer "kind" field describing the sort of message it is.
-(That is, `"kind": 1` for example, not the single-byte tag used for subchannel messages)
+(That is, `"kind": "text"` for example, not the single-byte tag used for subchannel messages)

 Rejected idea: Version message, because we already do version negotiation via mailbox features.